 Fear can energise us and give us more potential and choices in a situation.
 An example of this would be a person who uses this energy positively when giving a presentation, and speaking particularly clearly and with impact, more so than in the office.

-However, if we perceive (label) fear as a negative reaction, as something undesirable, it will lower our energy levels and can significantly reduce our capacity to react.
+However, fear can also make us freeze and react in a way that soed not help. if we perceive and label fear as a negative reaction, as something undesirable, it will lower our energy levels and can significantly reduce our capacity to react.
 This will, for example, be the person that gets so nervous at making a presentation that they will speak quickly, in a quiet voice and lose track of what they are saying.
 Although they are perfectly capable of speaking clearly to their friends.